2022 Inverclyde Council election

-The 2022 Inverclyde Council elections took place on 5 May 2022, as part of the 2022 Scottish local elections on the same day as the 31 other Scottish local authorities will be up for election.
-The election will use the 7 wards created under the Local Governance (Scotland) Act 2004, last changed in 2017, with 22 councillors being elected.
+The 2022 Inverclyde Council election took place on 5 May 2022, as part of the 2022 Scottish local elections on the same day as the 31 other Scottish local authorities were up for election.
+The election used the 7 wards created under the Local Governance (Scotland) Act 2004, last changed in 2017, with 22 councillors being elected.
 Each ward elected either 3 or 4 members, using the STV electoral system.
-Councillor Lynne Quinn was re-elected with more votes than any candidate in the area with 1,445 first preference votes.

 At the previous election in 2017, the Labour Party won the most seats and formed a minority administration.
 The same happened at this election in 2022, with Stephen McCabe continuing as leader of the council after the election.